Syllabus of the Subject: Foreign Trade and Business in Equatorial Guinea.

 - Business and Investment Opportunities in Equatorial Guinea

-- Petrol sector (Equatorial Guinea is the third largest oil producer in sub-Saharan Africa);
+- Oil sector (Equatorial Guinea is the third largest oil producer in sub-Saharan Africa)

 The objectives of the subject “International Trade and Business in Equatorial Guinea” are the following:

-- To know the business opportunities in Equatorial Guinea;
+- To identify business opportunities in Equatorial Guinea

-- To explore the Equatoguinean trade relations with the country of the student;
+- To explore the Equatoguinean trade relations with the student's country

 International Trade and Business in Equatorial Guinea.